 Time waits for no one, not even the most-skilled or high-net-worth freelancers!
 But, with a tool like Office Time, you don’t need to figure out how to cheat or pause time as it has features that can help you manage your time effectively.

-Office Time is a good time tracker and one of the best tools for freelancers.
+Office Time is a good time tracker and one of the best freelancer tools.
 It’s easy to use and is compatible with Mac, PC, iPhone, and iPad.
 In addition, this tool can use an Apple calendar to assign meetings to the appropriate project.

 - Mobile and offline time tracking